-Dear
+Dear :

-The privacy and security of the personal information we maintain is of the utmost importance to Fort Zumwalt School District ("Fort Zumwalt").
-I am writing with important information regarding a recent data security incident that may have involved some of your information.
-I want to provide you with information about the incident, explain the services we are providing to you, and let you know that we continue to take significant measures to protect your information.
+OpenClose provides with certain software services.
+The privacy and security of the personal information we maintain is of the utmost importance to OpenClose and with certain software services.
+We are writing with important information regarding a recent data security incident that may have involved some of your information.
+We want to provide you with information about the incident, explain the services we are providing to you, and let you know that we continue to take significant measures to protect your information.